jpeters8889/phpunit-code-assertions/README.md

 ###### Suffix

-`toHaveSuffix(string $suffix)` - Asserts that all files in the given directory are have the given suffix.
+`toHaveSuffix(string $suffix)` - Asserts that all files in the given directory have the given suffix.

 `toNotHaveSuffix(string $suffix)` - Asserts that files in the given directory do not have the given suffix.